LucasDiogo96/S.O.L.I.D/README.md

 Each one of these principles has a big importance and together it will make the architecture of our code as the acronym says , a solid architecture, something that isn't unstable.

-So, below we will aproach each one of these principles briefly to turn the undestanding less complex.
+So, below we will approach each one of these principles briefly to turn the understanding less complex.

 <div id='srp'/>